Duddell Street Acquisition Cor - GuruFocus.com

 PR Newswire

+Co-Founder, Chairman & CEO Tim Hwang Will Join Senior Leadership and Company Employees at the New York Stock Exchange to Ring Opening Bell on Thursday, August 4, 2022

-HONG KONG and WASHINGTON, July 27, 2022 /PRNewswire/ -- Duddell Street Acquisition Corp.
-(Nasdaq: DSAC) ("Duddell Street"), a publicly-traded special purpose acquisition company, announced today that its shareholders of record as of June 23, 2022, have voted to approve the previously proposed business combination (the "Business Combination") with FiscalNote Holdings, Inc. (the "Company") at Duddell Street's extraordinary general meeting of shareholders (the "Special Meeting") held earlier today.
+HONG KONG and WASHINGTON, July 29, 2022 /PRNewswire/ -- Duddell Street Acquisition Corp.
+(Nasdaq: DSAC) ("Duddell Street"), a publicly-traded special purpose acquisition company, today announced the completion of its business combination (the "Business Combination") with FiscalNote Holdings, Inc. ("FiscalNote"), a leading AI-driven enterprise SaaS company that delivers legal and regulatory data and insights.

-92.5% of the votes cast at the Special Meeting were in favor of the approval of the Business Combination, and the other proposals presented at the Special Meeting were also approved by the Duddell Street shareholders.
-The formal results of the vote will be included in a Current Report on Form 8-K to be filed with the U.S. Securities and Exchange Commission ("SEC") by Duddell Street.

-As a result of the Business Combination, at closing, FiscalNote will combine with Duddell Street and the combined company's name will be "FiscalNote Holdings, Inc.".
-Following the closing, which is expected to take place Friday, July 29, 2022, the combined company's Class A common stock and warrants are expected to begin trading on the New York Stock Exchange under the ticker symbols "NOTE" and "NOTE WS", respectively, on Monday, August 1, 2022.
+In connection with the completion of the Business Combination, FiscalNote's Class A common stock and warrants are expected to commence trading on the New York Stock Exchange on Monday, August 1, 2022 under the ticker symbols "NOTE" and "NOTE WS," respectively.
+Subsequently, FiscalNote's Co-Founder, Chairman and CEO, Tim Hwang, will ring the NYSE Opening Bell at 9:30 a.m.
+ET, Thursday, August 4, 2022 alongside senior leaders and employees of the company in a celebration of FiscalNote's public trading debut.
+A live feed of the Bell Opening can be found at www.nyse.com/bell.

+"We are excited to enter the public markets following the successful conclusion of this transaction.
+A new chapter for FiscalNote is about to begin, and we could not be more enthusiastic about what's to come," said Tim Hwang, Co-Founder, Chairman and CEO of FiscalNote.
+"Becoming a public company will enhance and accelerate our growth strategy which super-serves our global customers with excellence through our world-class suite of results-oriented solutions.
+We remain focused on strengthening our ability to execute on near-and long-term organic and inorganic growth opportunities - with a special emphasis on the rapidly-expanding market of regulated industries of the future.
+Our success will be guided by mission, purpose, and continued innovation, while the essential nature of what FiscalNote offers will remain steadfastly durable and essential in a world where change and uncertainty are the only constant.
+We are more committed than ever to providing lasting value to our customers, our partners, and our shareholders."

 FiscalNote is a leading technology provider of global policy and market intelligence.
 By uniquely combining AI technology, actionable data, and expert and peer insights, FiscalNote empowers customers to manage policy, address regulatory developments, and mitigate global risk.
 Since 2013, FiscalNote has pioneered technology that delivers mission-critical insights and the tools to turn them into action.
 Home to CQ, Equilibrium, FrontierView, Oxford Analytica, VoterVoice, and many other industry-leading brands, FiscalNote serves more than 5,000 customers worldwide with global offices in North America, Europe, Asia, and Australia.
 To learn more about FiscalNote and its family of brands, visit FiscalNote.com and follow @FiscalNote.